tylerewillis/express-modularity/README.md

 2. Calling the modularity module on the 'routes' directory
 3. Using the updated Express router in our application

+Note: The directory containing the routes (i.e. 'routes' above) needs to exist in the root directory of the application.

 ## People

 The author and maintainer of **express-modularity** is [Tyler Willis](https://tylerewillis.com).